Lasso 8.6 and 9 introduce the concept of Lasso "Instances", which are similar to Lasso "Sites" in Lasso Professional 8.5 and earlier.

 *Note that "Sites" are not the equivalent to "websites" or "domains", but just a term we now more clearly refer to as "instances".

 Each server, physical or virtual, requires a Lasso license.
-If all your web applications and web sites you run on one server are going to be running "together", and do not need to be partitioned into their own "sandbox", all you need is a single Lasso license with one instance.
+If all your web applications and web sites you run on one server are going to be running "together", and do not need to be partitioned into their own "sandbox", all you need is a single Lasso license that comes with a minimum of 3 instance.
+You can use only one instance, or divide your single site into up to three instances for separation of processing.

 If you require significantly different environments between web sites/applications for logistical, sandbox, or security reasons, you will need to run more than one "instance"of Lasso.